DiRoots-Limited/DiRoots.Civil3D.Releases/docs/DiCivil-Tips.md

 ## Reset Functionality

-Undo changes before confirming:

-- **Reset Options** - Reset changes before confirming
-- **Undo Capability** - Undo unwanted changes from edited status
-- **Change Reversal** - Reverse changes before applying
-- **Safety Feature** - Prevent unwanted changes from being applied
+You can easily undo any changes you've made before confirming them by using the Reset functionality.
+This feature lets you safely revert edits and prevent unwanted modifications from being applied, giving you confidence to experiment without risk before applying changes.

 > **GIF Placeholder:** Demonstrate reset functionality